weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 To avoid indexing a collection, set `"skip"` to `"true"`.
 By default, collections are indexed.

+### What ANN algorithms exist?

+There are different ANN algorithms, you can find a nice overview of them on <a href="http://ann-benchmarks.com/" data-proofer-ignore>this website</a>.

+### Are there indicative benchmarks for Weaviate's ANN performance?

+The [ANN benchmark page](/developers/weaviate/benchmarks/ann.md) contains a wide variety of vector search use cases and relative benchmarks.
+This page is ideal for finding a dataset similar to yours and learning what the most optimal settings are.

 ## Further resources

 :::info Related pages